Resealing Windows and Doors Costs

 What's Involved in Resealing Windows and Doors?

-To replace the silicone seal around your window, you will need to find the right sealant for the job at hand.
+To replace the silicone seal around your windows, your contractor will need to find the right sealant for the job at hand.

 A silicone sealant is the best type as it is watertight and resistant to temperature changes due to its elasticity.
 This makes it an incredibly durable material.

-There are many different colours of sealant, so it’s easy to find one that matches up with your doors and windows.
-You will also need to purchase a sealant or caulk gun to apply the sealant if you don’t already have one.
+There are many different colours of sealant, so it's easy for professionals to find one that matches up with your doors and windows.
+Your contractor will also need to use a sealant or caulk gun to apply the sealant.

-Firstly, you will need to clear the old sealant away from the edges of the windows and doors.
+Firstly, your tradesperson will need to clear the old sealant away from the edges of the windows and doors.
 Sealing over an old seal will make the new seal more prone to damage quicker than usual, and it will leave the newly sealed edges looking uneven.

-After you have cleared away the old sealant, be sure to clean the edges so that there is no dust or debris present.
+After your contractor has cleared away the old sealant, they'll be sure to clean the edges so that there is no dust or debris present.

-Once you have completed this, it’s then time to start applying the new sealant using the caulk gun.
+Once they have completed this, it's then time for your professional to start applying the new sealant using the caulk gun.

-You should make sure to apply the sealant in single long strokes.
-Try not to stop-start too much in the process as this can leave the sealant susceptible to tearing.
-A tip to smooth out the sealant is to dip your finger in a little bit of water and then run it all the way along to groove to smooth it out.
+Your contractor will make sure to apply the sealant in single long strokes.
+They'll avoid stop-starting too much in the process as this can leave the sealant susceptible to tearing.
+A professional technique to smooth out the sealant is to dip a finger in a little bit of water and then run it all the way along the groove to smooth it out.

 Can I Reseal Windows and Doors Myself?